 Collect the required data by using the following methodology:

-1) In each village, identify the group(s) responsible for disaster risk management.
+1) Identify the group(s) responsible for disaster risk management in each village.

-2) Together with their members, relevant authorities and the local community members, define what their main responsibilities are (if this has not been done earlier).
+2) Together with their members, relevant authorities and the local community members, define their main responsibilities (if this has not been done earlier).